VoyagerX grows people and teams

 “Most of the students who are told that they are good at studying in Korea write down the words of the teacher as they are and say that they follow the words of their seniors.
 Even college students just accept the professor's words.
 I hope not.
 The world keeps changing, so don't listen to your seniors too well.
 Isn't there a story that a person who dreams of becoming an idol group singer can refer to from a senior singer who only sings trot, or something that doesn't?
 BTS couldn't be born if they accepted the advice of'Practice singing while it's time to tweet'.”

-The genius who developed One-click chat program says "Deep learning will turn over the world."
+Nam Se-dong who developed One-click chat program at age 19 says "Deep learning will turn over the world."

 “Deep learning (a computer's self-learning method that analyzes and infers patterns) will bring a bigger paradigm shift than PCs, the Internet, and smartphones.
 That much, the shape of our lives will change greatly.
 Many jobs will disappear and be created.
 It is natural for people to feel anxious and fearful.
 But as with other technologies in history, artificial intelligence will enable humans to reach their greater potential and live happily.
 I believe so.”